Germany reports daily high number of new coronavirus cases

 Several hospitals have said in recent days that they are again working at their limits and have ICUs so full of COVID-19 patients that they cannot admit new patients at the moment.

-Berlin’s Charite said Tuesday it had to cancel planned surgeries due to the number of staff members caring for people with COVID-19.
+Berlin’s Charite said Tuesday it had to cancel planned surgery due to the number of staff members caring for people with COVID-19.
 Authorities have said most of latest patients are unvaccinated.

-“We probably need to control infection activity again through contact measures – not probably, but certainly,” he said.
+“We probably need to control infection activity again through contact measures – not probably, but certainly,” Drosten said.

-“We’re in a bad situation: we have 15 million people who could have been vaccinated and should have been vaccinated,” Drosten said adding that at least another 100,000 people could die of COVID-19 if vaccinations don’t pick up quickly.
+“We’re in a bad situation: we have 15 million people who could have been vaccinated and should have been vaccinated,” he said, adding that at least another 100,000 people could die of COVID-19 if vaccinations don’t pick up quickly.

-The country’s standing committee on vaccinations, the Stiko, published a new recommendation Wednesday advising that all people under age 30 received only the Pfizer-BioNTech vaccine.
+The country’s standing committee on vaccinations published a new recommendation Wednesday advising that all people under age 30 received only the Pfizer-BioNTech vaccine.

 The Stiko said the recommendation was based on recent analyses showing that a rare side effect, heart and chest inflammation, was observed more frequently in under-30 recipients of the vaccine made by Moderna than those who had the Pfizer-BioNTech shot.